dzzhang96/dzzhang96.github.io/Research/Medical Image Computation.md

 ### Reviewing:
 Jiangchang Xu, Jiannan Liu, **Dingzhong Zhang**, Zijie Zhou, Chenping Zhang, Xiaojun Chen*.
 (2021).
 A 3D Segmentation Network of Mandible from CT Scan with Combination of Multiple Convolutional Modules and Edge Supervision in Mandibular Reconstruction.
 Computers in Biology and Medicine.

 Yuwei Gu, **Dingzhong Zhang**, Baoxin Tao, Feng Wang, Xiaojun Chen*, Yiqun Wu*.
 (2021).
 A novel technique to quantify radiographic bone-to-implant contact of zygomatic implants based on three-dimensional image registration and segmentation.
-Clinical Implant Dentistry and Related Research.
+The International Journal of Oral and Maxillofacial Implants.

 ### Revising:
 Jiangchang Xu, **Dingzhong Zhang**, Chunliang Wang, Huifang Zhou, Yinwei Li, and Xiaojun Chen*.
 (2021).
 Automatic Segmentation of Orbital Wall from CT Images Using a Fully Convolutional Network Based on Thin Wall Region Supervision.
 Medical Physics.